-1.8 Continuing Education
+Rule 8 Continuing Education

-The purpose of this Rule is to establish the continuing education requirements for a chiropractor as required in sections 12-215-113 and 127, C.R.S.
+The purpose of this rule is to establish the continuing education requirements for a chiropractor as required in Section 12-33-116, C.R.S.

-- A. Every chiropractor with an active license shall complete a minimum educational requirement of thirty hours of scientific clinics, forums, or chiropractic educational study consisting of subjects basic to the field of the healing arts as set forth in section 12-215-106, C.R.S., every renewal period, which is currently two (2) years. - B. Every chiropractor who is registered to perform animal chiropractic shall complete twenty hours of CE per renewal period that is specific to diagnosis and treatment of animals authorized by statute.
-All CE courses shall be in the fields of study listed in sections 12-215-127(4) and (5), C.R.S.
-This requirement is in addition to the CE requirement of Section (A) of this Rule. - C. Inactive licensees need not complete CE requirements.
-Upon reactivation of a chiropractic license, CE requirements must be met as outlined in Rule 1.1. - D. Continuing education must have as its primary objective the increase of professional competence of licensed chiropractors, and include scientific clinics, forums, or chiropractic educational study consisting of subjects basic to the field of the healing arts.
-A licensee is responsible for ensuring that CE courses comply with the requirements and section 12-215-113, C.R.S.
-The Board does not pre-approve CE courses, curriculum or programs. - E. The number of credit hours may be determined by counting the credit hours of instruction and rounding to the nearest quarter hour, except as otherwise indicated below for college/university courses.
+- A. Every chiropractor with an active license shall complete a minimum educational requirement of 15 hours of continuing education (CE) annually.
+The requirement of 15 CE hours annually runs from November 1st through October 31st of each year.
+Because the renewal period is every two years, at renewal time every chiropractor will attest to the 15 CE hours during each of the two years in the renewal period. - B. Inactive licensees need not complete CE requirements.
+Upon reactivation of a chiropractic license, CE requirements must be met as outlined in Rule 1. - C. Continuing education must have as its primary objective the increase of professional competence of licensed chiropractors, and include scientific clinics, forums, or chiropractic educational study consisting of subjects basic to the field of the healing arts.
+A licensee is responsible for ensuring that CE courses comply with the requirements and 12-33-116, C.R.S.
+The Board does not preapprove CE courses, curriculum or programs.

+D. The number of credit hours may be determined by counting the credit hours of instruction and rounding to the nearest quarter hour, except as otherwise indicated below for college/university courses.
 The CE conversion table for college/university courses which meet the CE requirements in this Rule is as follows: